 In the process of general service flow, there are three kinds of data exchange:

-a.
 Command delivering: DESMP sends control commands to the DED.
 It always requires <10ms latency with 99.9% reliability communication service for control frequency, power etc.

-b.
-Data reporting: equipment normal operation information, mainly including: energy storage battery, energy storage converter, AC and DC charging and discharging equipment and other current operating data.
+Data reporting: equipment normal operation information, mainly including energy storage battery, energy storage converter, AC and DC charging and discharging equipment and other current operating data.
 It always requires <1s latency.

-c.
 Other data: For example, the DED actively requests data, such as requesting the electricity price information from DESMP, and the AC/DC charging and discharging facility sends relevant information about the current charging and discharging under abnormal conditions.

 Based on the general service flow, in different scenarios, the data collection requirement is different.
 The following lists two typical scenarios in distributed energy storage service (NOTE: these data are from CEPRI).

-Case1: data collection for energy storage in rural area
+Case 1: data collection for energy storage in rural area

 In the typical scenario of energy storage in rural area, it is always a large energy storage in one location.
 Considering the data collection, taking 100Ah lithium iron phosphate batteries as an example, the integration of a 2MWh energy storage container requires 6,250 batteries.
 So there are 6250 voltage and temperature collection points, and 780 current collection points, plus other 12-bit data e.g. alarms, internal auxiliary equipment such as air-conditioning, environmental monitoring and video.
 The collection data for the 2MWh energy storage container is about 20,000 16-bit data and among them, the current related collection points is about 800, which need implement collection every millisecond and report every 10ms, other 13000 points need implement collection and report every second.

 Thus, there are at least two traffic models (except video) in the typical 100MWh energy storage station which is constructed by 50 2MWh energy storage containers.
 One is for current flow with (800*50=40000) collection 16-bit data per millisecond, and every 10ms, the UL reported data volume is (40000*2*10=800k byte/10ms) which data rate is 640Mbps.
-The others is (13000*50=650000) collection 16-bit data per second, and every second, the UL reported data volume is (650000*2=1300k byte/s) which data rate is 10.4Mbps.
+The others are (13000*50=650000) collection 16-bit data per second, and every second, the UL reported data volume is (650000*2=1300k byte/s) which data rate is 10.4Mbps.

 Besides above, the surveillance video is the third kind of collected data.
 In every storage container, the typical video data is 12.5M bytes for every second.
 And in one energy storage station, there need 50 storage containers.
 Thus, the UL data rate per storage station is up to 12.5M(bytes)/s * 50(containers) * 8 = 5Gbps.

-Case2: data collection for distributed energy storage in urban area
+Case 2: data collection for distributed energy storage in urban area

 Virtual energy storage (VES) is a new type of energy storage system formed by the aggregation of user side power loads (such as air conditioning, refrigeration, heating, electric vehicles, etc.) with certain adjustment capabilities.
 [2]